lukauskas/marcs/README.md

 MARCS is configured to be `https` only.
 Please obtain an appropriate SSL certificate if you want to host it.
 Alternatively, especially for the development create a self-signed certificate and place it in `ssl` directory.
 See the accompanying [README](ssl/README.md)

+#### MATOMO tracking settings (optional)

+The app integrates tracking by [matomo](https://matomo.org/) out of the box.
+The tracking is disabled by default, in order to enable it, copy [`matomo.sourceme.template`](matomo.sourceme.template) to `matomo.sourceme`, and update the variables specified in this template accordingly.

 ### Development build